Dissecting DeFi Protocols

 HALP!
 I NEED TO DEBUG

-If you want to see the logs, you will have to run the tests with the verbose flag (-vv) turned on.
+If you want to see the logs, you will have to run the tests with the verbose flag (-vv

 And that’s it…!
 You now know enough Foundry to be dangerous!